 On November 3, 1978, the island attained its independence from Britain.
 The new era of freedom and independence brought increased challenges as well as economic and political struggles.
 By the mid-1980s, though, Dominica had settled down as a stable and peaceful country.
 The success of the banana trade, the island’s major export, brought economic buoyancy to the island.
 By 1992, however, Dominica saw sharp declines in banana exports with the loss of its preferential access to the UK market.

 Today, the Government of Dominica is investing heavily in tourism to drive economic development, focusing on the island’s unsurpassed natural beauty and the popularity of diving, hiking, wellness, and eco-tours.

 PEOPLE + CULTURE

 Dominica is a vibrant tapestry of European and African cultures, with the Caribbean’s only remaining population of pre-Columbian Carib Indians.
 Properly known as the Kalinago, Dominica’s indigenous people inhabit a 3,700-acre territory or reserve on the eastern coast of the island.
 Migrating in waves from South America as early as 3,000 B.C., various tribes made Dominica their home, and by 1,000 A.D., they were well settled, calling the island “Waitukubuli,” meaning ‘tall is her body’ in the Kalinago language.

 Despite fiercely resisting European colonization for centuries, the Kalinagos eventually succumbed to the disease, greed, and tyranny unleashed by the Spanish, English, and French colonizing forces.
 Their grip on the island slowly slipped away with each major European offensive.
 In 1903, the British Administrator at the time, Hesketh Bell, agreed to allocate 3,700 acres to the Caribs and also officially recognized the Carib Chief with ceremonial adornments and a financial allowance.

 Today, approximately 2,145 Kalinago inhabit this enclave, now known as the Kalinago Territory.
 Visitors should shred any delusion of finding a primitive people in grass skirts practicing ancient rituals.
 There is little to differentiate them from the rest of the population.
 It is, however, still possible to acquire a glimpse of their ancestral roots, especially from their craft, canoe building, and physical attributes.
-Certainly, it is common to find outbuildings in original tribal design, teeming with traditional culinary activity.
+Certainly, it is common to find outbuildings in original tribal design, teeming with traditional cultural activity.